skylerxx/academicpages/_pages/about.md

   - /about.html
 ---

-I’ve recently wrapped up my PhD thesis, having been a doctoral researcher at [The Alan Turing Institute](https://www.turing.ac.uk/), during which I held a visiting PhD position at [Imperial College London](https://www.imperial.ac.uk/) in 2024.

-I also received my doctoral training at the [University of Warwick](https://warwick.ac.uk/), following ealier studies at the [University of Manchester](https://www.manchester.ac.uk/).
+I’ve recently wrapped up my PhD thesis, having been a doctoral researcher at The Alan Turing Institute, during which I held a visiting PhD position at Imperial College London in 2024.
+I also received my doctoral training at the University of Warwick, following ealier studies at the University of Manchester.
+I’m currently part of the Science Advisory Team at The Alan Turing Institute.

-I'm currently part of the Science Advisory Team at The Alan Turing Institute, driving research initiatives by identifying key technological, economic, and policy challenges across industries, applying quantitative and econometric models to generate evidence-based insights, and working closely with stakeholders.
+My research focuses on AI and emerging technologies in organisation and industrial market.
+I’m also interested in developing methods and tools for modelling complex and new forms of economic and market data.

 Beyond my daily routine, I play tennis.